 Students often miss out on scholarships because they focus only on opportunities that relate to their grade point average, extracurricular activities, community service, and/or career goals.
 As a first step in the scholarship search, try creating what I call a “Personal Search Engine List.”
 This list should describe all activities, interests, and accomplishments from your life along with what you want to accomplish in the future.
 It should also include your “ready-to-go materials,” such as papers, projects, essays, or poems that were completed for class or club assignments to be used for potential scholarships.
 Let your Personal Search Engine List become your map for money.
 It’ll guide you to opportunities you can and should seek out.

-Related: How to Start Your Scholarship Search
+Related: Everything You Need to Start a Successful Scholarship Search

 Where do I find scholarships?